Characterizations of Proportional Division Value in TU-Games via Fixed-Population Consistency: Composition Axioms

 Let $\beta: \mathcal{V} \to \mathbb{R}$ be defined by

 Then, for each $v \in \mathcal{V}$ and each $i \in N$,

 (iii) $\Rightarrow$ (i).
-After Claim \ref{claim:m/n}, the same argument as above applies, since composition axioms are not invoked from that point onward.
-Hence, we prove Claim \ref{claim:m/n} using (CD).
-In the proof below, we do not rely on Claims \ref{claim:n-1/n} or \ref{claim:1/n}, because the proofs of those claims given earlier use (CU).
+After Claim~\ref{claim:m/n}, the same argument as above applies, since the composition axioms are not invoked from that point onward.
+Hence, it remains only to prove the rational-multiple conclusion using \emph{composition down}.
+The purpose of the following argument is to obtain the same rational-multiple conclusion as Claim~\ref{claim:m/n}, but using \emph{composition down} rather than \emph{composition up}.
+Once this conclusion is obtained, \emph{grand-coalition continuity} yields the proportional division value exactly as in the previous part.